followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/commonAnnotationSettings/x.md

 ===========================================================================

 <!--shortDescription-->
 Along with [y](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/annotations/#y), positions the annotation's center at a specific pixel coordinate.
-(0, 0) is the upper left corner.
+(0, 0) is the upper left corner of the chart.
 <!--/shortDescription-->

 <!--fullDescription-->